ryogrid/articles/skiplist_en.md

   - https://cw.fel.cvut.cz/old/_media/courses/a4b36acm/maraton2015skiplist.pdf
   - However, the one described in this slide is an on-memory implementation and each node is associated with one entry
   - Additionaly, the implementation is not accessible concurrently
-- The following explanation assumes an understanding of the implementation presented in the "ACM ICPC Maraton Prague 2015 Winning Team's Slides".
+- The following explanation assumes an understanding of the implementation presented in the "ACM ICPC Maraton Prague 2015 Winning Team's Slides"
   - The following points are of particular importance for understanding what follows
     - How the code traverses the nodes from the first node to the node to be explored
     - What information is stored in the process of traversing a node?